 The latest issue of SDM News looks at building safety networks for families and the value of periodically reviewing SDM assessments.
 You will find updates on next year's NCCD conference and NCCD's work in Singapore.
 Also check out a new regular SDM News feature: "SDM Q&A," which answers questions from readers about the model. *Note that this link opens slowly.
 Please be patient.

 NCCD was recently chosen by the Houston-based Arnold Foundation to be part of the Giving Library, a unique initiative that connects donors to nonprofit organizations across the world through video sharing.

-The March 2013 issue of NCCD's newsletter introduces NCCD's six new board members, announces a special award to Andrew Solomon and the panel of judges for the 20th annual Media for a Just Society Awards, provides information and and opportunity to submit session proposals for NCCD's Conference on Children, Youth, and Families, introduces Angela Irvine, NCCD's director of research in Oakland, gives some information about a few of NCCD's new exciting projects, and links to NCCD's most recent blog posts. *Note that this link opens slowly, please be patient.
+The November 2013 issue of NCCD's newsletter announces NCCD's new video on The Giving Library; looks back at the 2013 Media for a Just Society Awards and links to the 2014 call for entries; provides more information on the NCCD Conference on Children, Youth, and Families; introduces one of our new staff members, Matt Wade, business development associate for SafeMeasures®; gives some information about a few of NCCD's new exciting projects, and links to NCCD's most recent blog posts. *Note that this link opens slowly, please be patient.

 In this presentation, Mark Yaffe, M.D., discusses his research on the development and validation of a brief tool for physician use to support identification and assessment of the presence or absence of suspected elder abuse.
 Use of the tool has the potential to sensitize physicians to elder abuse and promote referrals of possible victims for in-depth assessment by specialized professionals.
 While the tool was validated for use by family physicians, this presentation will also discuss what potential may exist for use by other health and social service providers, as well as for self-administration by seniors.
 (Materials: slide presentation)